Narthur/ohc-handbook/Course Catalog.md

 Topics include stoichiometry, atomic and molecular structure, bonding, states of matter, solutions, chemical kinetics, chemical equilibrium, thermodynamics, acid and base chemistry, descriptive and nuclear chemistry.
-Includes labs.
+Includes weekly lab.
 Prerequisite: [MATH 120].

 ### [CHEM 311, 312] Organic Chemistry I, II for Christian Students (4,4)
 Class explains the chemistry of carbon-containing compounds with emphasis on nomenclature, molecular structure, spectra-structure relationships, and a mechanistic approach to organic reactions.
-Includes labs.
+Includes weekly lab.
 Prerequisite: [CHEM 102}

 ### [CHEM 350] Biochemistry for Christian Students (4)
 Study of the fundamental principles of enzyme kinetics and mechanism based on the structure and chemistry of bimolecular including amino acids, carbohydrates, lipids, proteins, nucleotides, nucleic acids, and biological membranes.
-Includes labs.
+Includes weekly lab.
 Prerequisite: [CHEM 102, BIOL 152]

 ## Sciences - Physics